api-platform/docs/client-generator/troubleshooting.md

 access and the response `curl https://demo.api-platform.com/contexts/Entrypoint`.
 In the above case an "Access Denied" message in JSON format was being returned.

-## Docker distribution on windows and hot-reloading
+## Docker distribution on Windows and hot-reloading

 Due to [a long-time know Docker for Windows issue](https://forums.docker.com/t/file-system-watch-does-not-work-with-mounted-volumes/12038), the files changes on the host are not notified on the pwa container.
 This cause the hot-reloading feature to not working for windows users.